 - Branch Participation Fee

+- Branch winner prizes

+- Prizes for teachers

+- Tech subscriptions

 - Judges' expenses

-- Branch winner prizesPrizes for teachers

 - Technology costs

-- Tech subscriptions

 - Printing/copying

 Cost-Cutting Suggestions

 - Begin with your own membership.
 Ask members if they are involved in or have contacts with organizations and businesses that can provide discounted or pro-bono goods and services. - Ask your venue if they offer a nonprofit rate or will donate the space. - Talk to judges and see if they will volunteer their services or take a reduced honorarium. - Ask local businesses to donate prizes for the students and/or teachers.
 Try bookstores for Shakespeare volumes and memorabilia and theater companies for tickets and discounts to student classes or camps. - Talk to new local eateries or catering companies.
 Ask them to donate food for the competition. - Ask local printing/copying stores for a nonprofit rate or to donate the printing in exchange for an ad in the program.